guillaumeblaquiere/multi-org-billing-alert/README.md

 # How to use

-The built image is present at this location: `us-central1-docker.pkg.dev/gblaquiere-dev/public/multi-org-billing-alert`
+The latest built image is present at this location: `us-central1-docker.pkg.dev/gblaquiere-dev/public/multi-org-billing-alert:1.1`

 ## Environment variables